 - Leaving a loose handrail on a staircase

-These are just some examples.
-Any time a store has a hazard like this that they knew about or should have known about, if they don’t address it they are being “negligent.”
-And that means they’re liable for your injury.
+Any time a store has a hazard like this that they knew about or should have known about, if they don’t address it, they are being “negligent,” which means they’re liable for your injury.

 - When you’re first injured, tell a store manager if possible.
 This isn’t required for your claim, but it helps.

-- Similarly, it helps to take photos of the hazard and the area around it to show what happened.
-And ask people nearby if they saw you fall, or at least noticed the hazard.
+- Similarly, it helps to take photos of the hazard and the area around it to show what happened and ask people nearby if they saw you fall or noticed the hazard.
 Get their contact info as witnesses.

-- Get the medical are you need and keep records of the care you received.
+- Get the medical care you need and keep records of the care you received.

 - Talk to a slip and fall attorney as soon as possible.